 You can start going live with only your device and an internet connection.
 You may want to add some better quality equipment at some point such as:

 - Camera — If you want something beyond your device's webcam, you can invest in a webcam.
-Some of the most popular webcams are made by Logitech.You can of course use a built in camera in your computer or phone as well.
+Some of the most popular webcams are made by Logitech.You can of course use a built-in camera on your computer or phone as well.

 - Lighting equipment — Quality lighting along with a tripod will give your livestreams a more professional look.
 For example, the MOUNTDOG Softbox Lighting Kit is an economical choice that gives your lighting the kind of even and clear look created by high-end studios.